 Both the PMBoK and PRINCE2 recognise the value of a project support function.
-The PMBoK refers to this as a project management office (PMO), which may also be called a 'project office'.
-PRINCE2 uses the term Project Office, or Project Support Office.
+The PMBoK refers to this as a project management office (PMO), and states that a PMO will probably be supporting multiple projects.
+PRINCE2 uses the term Project Support, for the role that provides administrative and other support to the project manager.
 Both methods provide a description of the role of this function in a project environment.

-The OGC recently released its Portfolio, Programme and Project Office (P3O) [6] offering which provides detailed guidance on justifying, establishing, operating and reinvigorating support functions at the three levels of portfolio, programme and project.
-PRINCE2 now defers to P3O for detail on project support functions.
+The Portfolio, Programme and Project Office (P3O) [6] guidance provides detailed advice on justifying, establishing, operating and reinvigorating support functions at the three levels of portfolio, programme and project.
+PRINCE2 and MSP now defer to P3O for detail on project support functions.